jedisct1/aegis-X/README.md

 The addition of a short context is thus unlikely to invalidate any of the current AEGIS-128L security claims.

 These security claims require a key and nonce pair not to be used with different tag sizes.
-Independently from context separation, the AEGIS-128X construction guarantees that internal AEGIS-128L evaluations will always share the same tag size.
+The AEGIS-128X construction guarantees that internal AEGIS-128L evaluations will always share the same tag size.

 Note that the addition of a context to the AEGIS-128L initialization function could also be used to create a different initial state for different tag sizes, effectively increasing misuse resistance.